creame/joinchat/README.txt

 = WPML/Polylang translations =

 Joinchat settings are saved in your site's main language.
 For other languages translation go to *WPML/Polylang Settings > String translations*, filter strings group by "Joinchat" and update the strings for each language.

+= Google Tag with multiple destinations =

+Joinchat since 5.1 can detect multiple destinations in Google Tag and send events to all of them.

+To try check option "Google Tag Events" in *Joinchat Settings > Advanced*.

 = Google Analytics integration =